The Solar 4R Schools Team

 Sean manages solar projects, data monitoring and system maintenance, and our website and network of display kiosks.
 Sean is an appropriate contact to discuss the details of an installation project he is leading; to ask about data monitoring, kiosk, or website issues; or to discuss system repairs.
 Call 503-553-3955 or email.

 Sean studied urban planning and industrial design in Copenhagen and earned his Master's in sustainable urban architecture from the University of Oregon in 2007.
 Before coming to BEF in 2010, Sean worked in consumer finance, software and hardware development, commercial and residential construction design.
-Sean is active with his neighborhood association, school committees, and city-wide tree planting events.
-Sean is also an avid alpine backpacker and can often be found high up in the North Cascades.
+Sean has worked in system design and project management for renewable energy installations at schools, community solar projects for utilities, and with data monitoring of projects across the country.

 Want to learn more about renewable energy?
 Check out our reading list for good books on solar, wind and other sources.